info@remote-monitoring.co.uk

 Your contract will then enter a ‘contract takeover phase’.
 This is where the old and new monitoring company will communicate and work together to transfer your contract over with as little disruption to your monitoring service as possible.

 Both companies will be aware that if there is disruption or downtime of your monitoring service, then your site security may be at risk, due to potentially being unmonitored for a short period of time.
 Each company should have processes in place to protect site safety in the event of system downtime.
 Make sure to check this with both, but especially your new monitoring company, before making the switch.
+You can read more about why backup protocols are key for remote monitoring to understand the importance of this step.

 If all goes well, your monitoring contract will be transferred to the new company provider seamlessly.
+A crucial step often overlooked is providing the new ARC with a detailed alarm monitoring handover document to ensure they have all the necessary site and response information from day one.

-Speak to us
+Speak to Us

 If you’re thinking of transferring your monitoring contract over to a new company get in touch with us today for a FREE quotation.
 We take care of seamless contract transfers all with a 5* service.
-Call us on 0330 002 1149 today.